Nick Rose (American football): Los Angeles Chargers (second stint)

 On January 10, 2019, the Chargers signed Rose prior to their playoff game against the Patriots to handle kickoff duties and serve as a backup to kicker Michael Badgley.
 He was released on January 15, 2019.

 San Antonio Commanders

 On December 27, 2018, Rose signed with the San Antonio Commanders of the Alliance of American Football, but was eventually picked up by the Chargers.
 Following his release by Los Angeles, he returned to San Antonio on January 20, 2019.
 The league ceased operations in April 2019.

 New Jersey Generals

-On February 23, 2022, Rose was selected in the 2022 USFL Draft by the New Jersey Generals in the 32nd round.
+On February 23, 2022, Rose was selected in the 2022 USFL draft by the New Jersey Generals in the 32nd round.
 This move reunited Rose with former San Antonio Commanders head coach Mike Riley.
 Rose played in his first game against the Birmingham Stallions in which he made all his PAT attempts but missed two out of his three field goal attempts in the 28–24 loss.
-He was placed on the "did not report" list on May 10, 2022.
+He was placed on the inactive/did not report (DNR) list on May 10, 2022.